 And why not, after all that hard work, it’s nice to give your pottery the personal seal of approval.

 The benefit of buying your pottery tools separately is that you get a selection that you really want.
 However, it can take some time to build up your set if you buy them one by one.

 Another option to get you started is to buy your pottery tools in a set.
 You may not get absolutely everything you need and want in a set.
 However, you will get a lot of the items reviewed above.
 And you can supplement a tool set with additional pieces as you go.

 The two pottery tool sets below would be a good starting point.
 My first recommendation would be the set by Kemper Tools.
 Whilst you get fewer items in the Kemper set, Kemper Tools have a good reputation for being well-made and lasting a long time.

 It’s tempting to go for the option of buying a set where you get more pieces.
 However, pottery tools need to be robust.
 They go through a lot of wear and tear.
 My opinion is that it’s best to pay a little more for better quality.
 This will save you money in the long run.

 If you want to get a set, my recommended buy would be the Kemper Pottery Tool Kit above.

-However, if you are on a budget and you want to buy a larger set to get you started, then the following kit is a good option.
+However, if you are on a budget and you want to buy a larger set to get you started, then the following kit on Amazon is a good option.